 Bali's professional roles include Actor, Producer, Development Executive, and Director, and is a passionate advocate for diversity in the Australian arts and cultural sector.
 A champion of diverse representation on stage and screen, Bali has worked tirelessly to advocate for culturally and linguistically diverse communities in the performing arts.
 With a substantial national and international career as a performer, Bali has an established track record performing in mainstream productions at the Sydney Opera House, Young Vic Theatre and the Royal Festival Hall of London (UK).

-Bali sits on the MEAA National Performers’ Committee, the elected panel of professional actors that represent actors on industrial matters, and is the Chair of the Equity Diversity Committee, a panel of performers established to advocate for and realise the principles of diverse casting and address issues of diversity in Australian performing arts.
+Bali sat on the MEAA National Performers’ Committee (April 2015 - Nov 2018), the elected panel of professional actors that represent actors on industrial matters, and was the Chair of the Equity Diversity Committee (Nov 2014 - Nov 2018), a panel of performers established to advocate for and realise the principles of diverse casting and address issues of diversity in Australian performing arts.
 Under this title, he has consulted and advised Screen Australia, Create NSW, Screenwest, Screen Diversity & Inclusion Network, Australian Film Television & Radio School, Casting Guild of Australia, the Australian Labor Party, the Ethnic Communities Council of Victoria, and several independent producers to create a positive change for diversity and inclusion in the screen and live performance sectors.

 In addition to his work in the arts and cultural sector, Bali has dedicated much of his work to charity, working to raise awareness and funds for the AIDS Council of NSW and the Bobby Goldsmith Foundation through producing the Mardi Gras Festival’s Hats Off! concert series.